raulavram21/cybersecurity_ai_log/README.md

 ### What I'm working on
 Real, verifiable skill.
-The Google Cybersecurity Certificate and CompTIA Security+ for foundations, growing comfort in the terminal, writing and reading Python tools, and learning how AI fits into modern security.
+The Google Cybersecurity Certificate and CompTIA Security+ for foundations, growing comfort in the terminal, applying investigative tools, and learning how AI fits into modern security.

 ### What you'll find here
 A working record of that journey.
 Study notes in my own words,